 A huge advantage of attending a bootcamp is the community of people you’re going through the experience with.
 You’ll be spending tons of time together, whether it’s learning, studying or going to meetups together.
 This opportunity to network with like-minded people with similar career goals can be a game-changer – you never know who you meet that can be of help to you later on in your job search.

-A coding bootcamp will also provide you with individualized attention from instructors that you just can’t get in an online class or self-taught course.
+A coding bootcamp will also provide you with individualized attention from instructors that you just can’t get in a self-taught course.
 These mentors will take time to explain questions to you, work with you after class and answer emails after hours.
 This kind of one-on-one access is invaluable to your growth as a developer.

 4. Are you financially prepared for the cost?